 We just kind of hung out and shot the breeze.
 I like him as a person and so to me, a relationship built that way kind of helps me trust a little better.
 And it helped me in that decision as well.”

-Formerly known as Zayda Ramier in NXT, the Booker T-trained AQA debuted almost as an afterthought, seeing as she came in on the same night as Keith Lee.
-She had been announced to be answering Jade Cargill’s TBS Championship open challenge in the hours before Dynamite went on air, though she’d ultimately come up short against the undefeated champion.
-Her official signing was confirmed by Tony Khan two days after.
+Formerly known as Zayda Ramier in NXT, the Booker T-trained AQA debuted almost as an afterthought on the same broadcast as Keith Lee.
+She had been announced as answering Jade Cargill’s TBS Championship open challenge in the hours before Dynamite went on air, though she’d ultimately come up short against the undefeated champion.
+Her official signing was confirmed two days after.

 As Ramier, she wrestled just five matches under the WWE banner, with her most notable coming as she defeated Toni Storm in April 2021.
-It was there that, for a short while, she went viral on wrestling Twitter for her awe-inspiring Shooting Star Press execution.
+It was then that she went viral on wrestling Twitter for her awe-inspiring Shooting Star Press execution.
 The agility and finesse shown by the Gilbertown, Alabama native in performing the manoeuvre left many bewildered, serving as a fine highlight for her short WWE career.

-Buddy Matthews, formerly known as Buddy Murphy in WWE, showed up in AEW on Dynamite’s 23 February broadcast, instantly joining The House of Black in a beatdown of Death Triangle’s PAC and Penta Oscuro, whom it appeared Matthews was initially there to help.
+Buddy Matthews, formerly known as Buddy Murphy in WWE, showed up in AEW on Dynamite’s 23 February broadcast, instantly joining The House of Black in a beatdown of Death Triangle’s PAC and Penta Oscuro.
 A graphic confirming his signing was posted by Tony Khan shortly after his surprise appearance.

-Buddy Matthews wouldn’t wrestle again until that September, and has since appeared for New Japan Pro-Wrestling, Pro Wrestling Guerrilla, and Major League Wrestling, but as revealed by the Aussie to Fightful’s Sean Ross Sapp, WWE believed that Aleister Black may not have been the only Superstar with the wrong non-compete clause:
+Buddy Matthews wouldn’t wrestle again until that September but as he revealed to Fightful’s Sean Ross Sapp, there was an initial belief from WWE that the former Tommy End may not have been the only Superstar with the wrong non-compete clause attached to their contract:

 “Oh, I’ll give it to you straight here: I actually received a phone call from the office, the day after I was released, saying that they received an email saying that they had messed up and that my contract was only 30 days non-compete and that if I wanted to prolong it to the 90 days, that they would do that for me.